-Intercessor We thank you, Lord, for all the blessings of this life, especially for the opportunity to live in a land of freedom and peace.
+Intercessor We thank you, Lord, for all the blessings of this life, especially for our church buildings and ministries lovingly nurtured by this parish.
 (The People may add their own thanksgivings.)
-We will exalt you, O God our
+We will exalt you, O God our King;

-King;

 People And praise your Name for ever and ever.